-- □ H. During what transmission round is the 70th segment sent? - □ I. Assuming a packet loss is detected after the 26th round by the receipt of a triple duplicate ACK, what will be the values of the congestion window size and of ssthresh? - □ J. Suppose TCP Tahoe is used (instead of TCP Reno), and assume that triple duplicate ACKs are received at the 16th round.
+- □ H. During what transmission round is the 70th segment sent? - I. Assuming a packet loss is detected after the 26th round by the receipt of a triple duplicate ACK, what will be the values of the congestion window size and of ssthresh? - □ J. Suppose TCP Tahoe is used (instead of TCP Reno), and assume that triple duplicate ACKs are received at the 16th round.
 What are the ssthresh and the congestion window size at the 19th round?
-(Hint: You need to calculate CWND in 17-22nd rounds first.
-It will be different that that shown for Reno.) - K. Again suppose TCP Tahoe is used, and there is a timeout event at the end of 22nd round.
-How many packets have been sent out from 17th round till 22nd round, inclusive?
+(Hint: You need to calculate CWND in the 17-22nd rounds first.
+It will be different than that shown for Reno.) - □ K. Again, suppose TCP Tahoe is used, and there is a timeout event at the end of the 22nd round.
+How many packets have been sent out from the 17th round till the 22nd round, inclusive?

-Are we able to select the interval (idle interval) after which the connection breaks?
+- ☐ Are we able to select the interval (idle interval) after which the connection breaks?